auzgood/STIGSCAPWinTool/README.md

 ## REQUIREMENTS:
  - Moduels need to be downladed.
 Follow [README.md](Modules/README.md) instructions in modules folder
  - Stig Naming convertions is required for STIG Tools.
 Follow [README.md](GPO/README.md)  instructions in GPO folder

+## WHAT IT DOES:
+   **Apply-STIGToolAdv.ps1**: The script will read into the GPO's backup.xml inside each GUID and identifiy the name of the policy.
+Using that information it will determine if the name matches identified system information, roles, features and install products and apply them locally using Microsoft's Security Compliance Manager tool LGPO.
+This ultimately read the GPO settings, and builds a file with all the registry and security settings, then applies those settings within the local gpo.
+These settings can then be viewed using the systems gpedit.msc.
+All keys and settings are backuped in the log folder.
 FOLDERS:

     CCI\U_CCI_List.xml <-- Used with SCAPTool.ps1.
 Control Correlation Identifier (CCI) provides a standard identifier and description for each of the singular, actionable statements that comprise an IA control or IA best practice